DataDog/documentation/content/en/serverless/azure_app_services/azure_app_services_windows.md

     <div class="alert alert-warning">Support for Java Web Apps is in beta for extension v2.4+.
 There are no billing implications for tracing Java Web Apps during this period.<br/><br/>
     Interested in support for other App Service resource types or runtimes? <a href="https://forms.gle/n4nQcxEyLqDBMCDA7">Sign up</a> to be notified when a beta becomes available.</div>

 3. The Datadog Java APM extension supports all Java runtimes on Windows OS.
-Azure App Service does not support extensions on Linux.
 For more details about automatically instrumented libraries, see the [Tracer documentation][2].

 4. Datadog recommends doing regular updates to the latest version of the extension to ensure optimal performance, stability, and availability of features.
 Note that both the initial install and subsequent updates require your web app to be fully stopped in order to install/update successfully.